Intro to Black & White Photography

 * There are a limited amount of film cameras available to borrow for the duration of the course.

 Level of Study: This class is introduction to black and white film processing and printing.
-It is suitable for absolute beginners and for those wishing to refresh their darkroom skills.
+It is suitable for absolute beginners, including teens, and for those wishing to refresh their darkroom skills.

 LOCATION: Unless otherwise specified, all courses are hosted at Manifest's Drawing Center Studios in Madisonville at 4905 Whetsel Avenue (second floor) (see map and direction links below).
 Manifest's studio facility provides two classrooms, a darkroom, and a processing room all totalling nearly 4000 square-feet.
 The